 Despite the incidence of workplace violence and its harmful effects on our health care system, no federal law protects health care employees from workplace assault or intimidation.
-By contrast, there are federal laws on the books criminalizing assault and intimidation against airline employees, and Attorney General Merrick Garland recently directed Department of Justice prosecutors to prioritize prosecutions under that statute given the rise in violent behavior on commercial aircraft during the COVID-19 pandemic.
-Vigorous enforcement of these federal laws creates a safe traveling environment, deters violent behavior, and ensures that offenders are appropriately punished.
+By contrast, there are federal laws on the books criminalizing assault and intimidation against airline employees, and Attorney General Merrick

+Garland has directed Department of Justice prosecutors to prioritize prosecutions under that statute given the rise in violent behavior on commercial aircraft during the COVID-19 pandemic.
+Vigorous enforcement of these federal laws creates a safe traveling environment, deters violent behavior and ensures that offenders are appropriately punished.
 Our nation's health care workers who have tirelessly helped care for and treat the sick and dying while facing increased violence - especially during the last two years of the pandemic - deserve the same legal protections as airline workers.
-Congress should enact the Safety from Violence for Healthcare Employees (SAVE) Act, which provides protections similar to those that exist for flight crews, flight attendants and airport workers.
+Congress should enact the Safety from Violence for Healthcare Employees (SAVE) Act (H.R.
+2584/S. 2768), which would provide protections similar to those that exist for flight crews, flight attendants and airport workers.